Prof. Dr. Thomas Langer

 2. Research questions addressed by the group:

-How is the functional integrity of mitochondria maintained during ageing?
+How is the functional integrity of mitochondria maintained during aging?
 How do mitochondria adapt to stress conditions and altered physiological demands?
 How does an altered mitochondrial form and function in disease cause tissue-specific disease and limit lifespan?
-These are central research questions of our group.
+These are central researchquestions of our group.
 It is our working hypothesis that decreased mitochondrial plasticity and an impaired ability of mitochondria to adjust their function limit lifespan and cause age- associated diseases.
 We are studying mechanisms that drive the functional plasticity of mitochondria and allow adapting their form and metabolic function.
 Mitochondrial proteases are emerging as central regulators of these processes that shape the mitochondrial proteome, determine the structure and function of mitochondria and regulate mitochondrial signaling in response to physiological cues.
 Proteolytic activities decline with age and numerous inherited diseases are associated with mutations in mitochondrial proteases, highlighting their central relevance for the functional integrity of mitochondria.

 Combining mouse genetic approaches and CRISPR screens in cultured cells with biochemical andquantitative proteomic and metabolomic approaches, we have identified key roles of mitochondrial proteases for the regulation of mitochondrial metabolism, dynamics, cell death, lipid trafficking, cellular calcium signalling and inflammatory responses.
 These discoveries revealed new regulatory principles and are of fundamental importance for our understanding of age-related pathologies that are associated with mitochondrial deficiencies.

-3. Possible projects:
+3. Possible project(s):

 4. Applied Methods and model organisms: